Faculty of Medical and Health Sciences

 - Submission of a completed MH04 form.

 As interview places are limited, we encourage applicants to submit their applications as early as possible.
 All correspondence will be by email and it is the applicants responsibility to check their email address that has been supplied to the University of Auckland.
-Dates will be assigned on MAPAS approval of certification of ancestry.
+Dates for interview offers will be notified when the above 3 criteria have been fulfilled.

 MAPAS Specialty Interviews

 Applicants who are eligible for MAPAS and have met programme application requirements for MBChB, BPharm and BOptom may be invited to attend a MAPAS Specialty Interview.
 A MAPAS Admissions Board reviews all MAPAS applications and will determine whether an applicant is offered a MAPAS Specialty Interview based on an applicant’s academic record.
 Applicants who are invited to a MAPAS Specialty Interview will be notified by email.
-The MAPAS Specialty Interviews consists of a Multiple Mini Interview involving five stations assessing suitability to enter medicine, pharmacy and optometry under MAPAS.
-Please note all MAPAS Specialty Interviewees will also need to attend a programme interview
+The MAPAS Specialty Interview consists of a Multiple Mini Interview involving five stations assessing suitability to enter Medicine, Pharmacy and Optometry under MAPAS.
+Please note all MAPAS Specialty Interviewees will also need to attend a programme interview.

 How can MAPAS support me?